Manzano Mountains

 The Manzano Mountains are the southern part of a larger geologic unit known as the Sandia–Manzano Mountains, which are an east-tilted fault-block range forming part of the eastern edge of the Albuquerque Basin in the Rio Grande rift.
 They are separated from the Sandia Mountains to the north by the "Manzanitas Mountains" and Tijeras Canyon.
 Both the Manzano and Sandia mountains are capped by Paleozoic sedimentary rocks, with Proterozoic metamorphic rocks making up most of the mountains' steep western faces.
 These include the Sevilleta metarhyolite, with an age of 1665 ±16 Ma.

 The southern part of the Manzano Mountains is in the Mountainair Ranger District while much of the northern part is in the Sandia Ranger District of the Cibola National Forest.

 On September 14, 1977, a USAF Boeing EC-135 crashed into the Manzano Mountains just after takeoff from the Albuquerque International Sunport, killing all 20 people on board.

 Compared to the Sandias, the Manzanos are much less visited, lacking the paved road and tramway access of their northern neighbors.
 However, many recreational sites exist, with opportunities for picnicking, camping, mountain biking, and hiking.
+The most well-known is Fourth of July Canyon which is noted for its maple trees, especially when they change color in the Fall.